 One last note, in the old covenant, the people had to be ritually pure to come to God’s presence at the Tabernacle/Temple.
 This meant that God’s presence was so holy that the people had to double-check if they touched a dead body, an unclean person, were menstruating, or had sex recently.
 If the Israelites couldn’t go near God’s Tabernacle/Temple, in an unclean state, then what makes anyone think that an unclean spirit can go anywhere near the Tabernacle/Temple?
-Furthermore, if believers are the “New Temple” then no unclean spirit can inhabit their bodies.
-This idea of believers needing “deliverance” in every church service is bad theology because it denies the power of the holy spirit.
-It’s people who are unsaved that need deliverance and receiving Jesus and the Holy Spirit is by itself deliverance.
+Furthermore, if believers are the “New Temple” then no unclean spirit can inhabit the same space as the Holy Spirit.
+It’s people who are unsaved that need major deliverance and receiving Jesus and the Holy Spirit is by itself deliverance.

 Some people believe that every sinful temptation is a demon but the Bible doesn’t teach that because sin existed before demons.
 I believe demons come from the Nephilim and the Giants from Genesis 6.
 More on the here.
 However, Cain murdered his brother Abel because of his own sinful desires.
 James chapter 1:14 does that sin comes from our fleshly desires not unclean spirits.